How Do Credit Checks for Employment Work?

 • Marital status

-• Information related to medical bills (even if unpaid)
+• Information related to medical bills (except for some above $500)

 Job Candidates’ Credit Report Rights

-The use of credit reports for employment background checks is far from universal, partly because some employers aren’t convinced they’re relevant to job performance and partly because of concerns about their fairness.
-Currently, several states and cities have laws limiting or prohibiting the use of credit checks for employment purposes.
+The use of credit reports for employment background checks is far from universal, partly because some employers may not believe they’re relevant to job performance or because of concerns about their fairness.
+Currently, several states and cities have laws limiting or prohibiting the use of credit checks for employment purposes.4

 Additionally, several laws exist to protect people’s rights as a job candidate.
-If you’re job hunting, it pays to know:
+If you’re job hunting, it pays to know:4

 • Employers must get your written permission to pull your credit report.

-• Employers must give you a warning, and a copy of the report receives, if they are rejecting you based off information in the report.
+• Employers must give you a warning, and a copy of the report received, if they are rejecting you based off information in the report.

-• Employers must give you an official adverse action notice if they do not hire you because of the contents of the report.3
+• Employers must give you an official adverse action notice if they do not hire you because of the contents of the report.

 Be Proactive to Help Make Your Credit Report Positive